 As we know by know – RMAF’s F5E fighter jet engine has been missing and the Government is now doing massive damage control due to national (does threat to national security rings a bell?) and international implications (perhaps under illegal shipments of military hardware?).

-The PM and the Defence Minister have repeated said that there is no cover-up and the police is “seriously” investigating.
-Good luck to them especially if those engines have left the country, the relevant paperworks have been destroyed and the real culprits have disappeared.
+The PM and the Defence Minister have repeatedly said that there is no cover-up and the police are “seriously” investigating.
+Good luck to them especially if those engines have left the country, the relevant paperwork have been destroyed and the real culprits have disappeared.

 Then we have this: –

 Not one but two jet-fighter engines, each worth RM50 million, were stolen from the Royal Malaysian Air Force (RMAF) base in Sungai Besi.